 Participants

 The participants were nine (six male and three female) ASCs with a mean age of 44 years and an average of 16 years coaching experience (see Table 1).
-Consistent with the approach used by Martindale, Collins and Abraham (2007) participants were purposively sampled and defined as ‘high-level’ on the following criteria: (1) they held the highest level of coaching award in their area; (2) their standard of work is recognised by an appropriate national governing body (NGB) in that they educate other coaches to the highest level and/or contribute to the development of governing body awards (3) that adventure sports coaching is their main employment and they regularly coach participants at the forefront of their sport.
+Consistent with the approach used by Martindale, Collins and Abraham (2007) participants were purposively sampled and defined as ‘high-level’ on the following criteria: (1) they held the highest level of coaching award in their area; (2) their standard of work is recognised by an appropriate national governing body (NGB) in that they educate other coaches to the highest level and/or contribute to the development of governing body awards; (3) that adventure sports coaching is their main employment and they regularly coach participants at the forefront of their sport.

 Emphasis was given to recruiting coaches who defined themselves as a coach of one particular sport.
 Coaches of dinghy sailing, rock climbing, board surfing, mountain biking and skiing were included.
 Coaches with extensive paddlesport background were deliberately excluded to reduce any ‘cross-contamination’ from the BCU coach education system.
 In order to reduce researcher bias and participant expectancy effects none of the coaches were known to the researchers.